 Swedish duo KITE have unleashed their darkest offering yet in ‘Demons & Shame’.
 Shaped by a ritualistic drum mantra and brooding bass drones, as the title suggests, the song confronts the despair that life occasionally throws up while pursuing visions and dreams.

 Nicklas Stenemo literally screams his frustration over an epic synthetic soundscape from Christian Berg, laced with nocturnal Arctic overtones and the spectre of THE KNIFE.
 More Inside ›

 Like Germany and the UK, Sweden has an established history in electronic music.

-synth.nu is a Swedish language web publication that covers a broad spectrum of electronic music.
-Founded in 2005, like The Electricity Club, synth.nu follows an ethos that covers both new and established acts.
-Following a first meeting at the Electronic Summer 2015 Festival in Gothenburg, synth.nu’s Martin Brandhill chatted to TEC’s co-founder Chi Ming Lai […] More Inside ›
+Following a first meeting at the Electronic Summer 2015 Festival in Gothenburg, synth.nu's Martin Brandhill chatted to TEC’s co-founder Chi Ming Lai for an interview feature that was originally published at synth.nu earlier in January...
+More Inside ›